mohmmadmoussa1988/typescript-log-parser/README.md

     # Options

-- -t, --input (required) : to specify input file path
+- -i, --input (required) : to specify input file path
-- -t, --output (optional) : to specify output file path
+- -o, --output (optional) : to specify output file path
 - -t, --log-level (optional) : to specify which type of log level needed (default : error)
 - -s, --splitter (optional): to specify the regex that should be used to split log records/lines, default regex provided
 - -b, --batch-number (optional): to specify the batch size/lines for every reading loop, default is 1000